Dispute resolution with First Nations

 The Environmental Assessment Act defines specific elements of dispute resolution, including who can use dispute resolution and the types of disputes that can go to a facilitator.
 The regulation defines the powers and obligations of facilitators.
 For example, this includes an obligation to support the parties to co-develop a customized facilitation process that gives due consideration to the customs, traditions and legal systems of First Nations, and a power to end a facilitation in certain circumstances under certain conditions.

-The policy framework will aim to:
+The policy framework aims to:

 • Be consistent with the UN Declaration on the Rights of Indigenous Peoples